-Taiwan urges China to 'repent' for Tiananmen crackdown, push for democratic reforms
+On Tiananmen anniversary eve, Taiwan urges China to 'repent'

-TAIPEI (Reuters) - China must “sincerely repent” for the bloody crackdown of pro-democracy demonstrators on and around Tiananmen Square three decades ago and promote democratic reforms, Taiwan’s government said on Monday ahead of the sensitive anniversary.
+TAIPEI (Reuters) - China must “sincerely repent” for the bloody crackdown on pro-democracy demonstrators in and around Tiananmen Square three decades ago and promote democratic reforms, Taiwan’s government said on Monday ahead of the sensitive anniversary.

 Tuesday marks 30 years since Chinese troops opened fire to end the student-led unrest.
 Chinese authorities ban any public commemoration of the event on the mainland and have never released a full death toll.
 Estimates from human rights groups and witnesses range from several hundred to several thousand.

-“China has to sincerely repent for the June 4 incident and proactively push for democratic reforms,” Taiwan’s Mainland Affairs Council said in a statement.
+“China has to sincerely repent for the June 4 incident and proactively push for democratic reforms,” Taiwan’s Mainland Affairs Council said in a statement likely to infuriate China.

+“We earnestly admonish the Chinese authorities to face up to the historical mistake, and sincerely apologize as soon as possible.”

-The council said Beijing had been telling “lies” to cover up the events of 1989 and “distorting” the truth.
+The council said Beijing had been telling lies to cover up the events of 1989 and distorting the truth.

 There was no immediate response from Beijing.
-China claims self-ruled and democratic Taiwan as its sacred territory.
+China claims self-ruled and democratic Taiwan as its sacred territory, to be taken back by force if necessary.

 Beijing has increased government suppression of rights activism, pushing the demonstrators’ original goals further away than ever.